 [00:15:49] Aneta: me about Sorrowless Joy because when I read that, I was thinking I've never heard of that before.

-[00:17:07] And that is teaching them more about what is the state of burnout.
+[00:17:07] And that is teaching them more about what is the state of burnout?
 How do I move into this joyful state?
-How do I uncover more of what's me as opposed to all of these unhelpful tendencies in my mind?
+How do I uncover more of what's really me as opposed to all of these unhelpful tendencies in my mind.

 [00:17:20] Aneta: Yeah.
 So many people are experiencing burnout and I think we'll continue to experience it.
 How long have you found it?
 Does it take people usually to kind of come out of it once they start working with you?

-[00:17:33] Sondra: Usually, we get benefits at about eight weeks, but at 12 weeks, we see that they've done this kind of self-study into how my communication with others functions.
-Do I have more time and energy to have that juicy life that I want?
+[00:17:33] Sondra: Usually, we get good benefit at about eight weeks, but 12 weeks, we really see that they've done this kind of self study into how is my communication with others functioning?
+Do I have more time and energy to really have that juicy life that I want?
 How that 12 weeks is just kind of the juicy spot where they've told me, I've gotten more out of it.

 [00:17:56] Because.
 We went deeper into this aspect of myself that helped me uncover